fbpx

 Additionally, all bars and restaurants are required to let you use their facilities for free.
 We recommend a small purchase out of appreciation.

 • The beaches.
 As mentioned in the previous point, the beaches in the Amalfi Coast are rocky and made of pebbles not sand, so they are uncomfortable to walk on.
-Bring reef shoes to avoid cuts.
+Bring reef shoes to avoid cuts, and check out our packing list here to make sure you have everything you need for your trip.

 Money and currency